sassoftware/viya4-monitoring-kubernetes/monitoring/OpenShift.md

 ## NOTE: OpenShift Support is Experimental

-OpenShift support is currently being developed and is EXPERIMENTAL.
-Variable names, defaults and usage may change until officially supported
+Support for SAS Viya Monitoring on OpenShift continues to be developed, so it is currently considered to be EXPERIMENTAL.
+Variable names, defaults, and usage may change until deployment on OpenShift is officially supported.

 ## Overview